Lightning-AI/lit-llama/howto/unstructured_dataset.md

 # Finetuning on an unstructured dataset

-While most scripts were made to finetune on instruction datasets, it is possible to finetune on any dataset, this is useful for experimentation while not being as expensive as training a full model.
+While most scripts were made to finetune on instruction datasets, it is possible to finetune on any dataset.
+This is useful for experimentation while not being as expensive as training a full model.

 This guide is only to prepare the finetuning, as either LoRA or Adapter-v1 methods support this dataset type!